wojciechmarek/weather-station/README.md

 ## Purpose

-WeatherStation was made while I was in my second year of study to pass individual projects.
+Weather Station was made while I was in my second year of study to pass individual project.

 ## Screenshots